By Globalization PartnersSeptember 2020

-Limited-term (LT) employment refers to temporary roles or appointments whose contracts generally don’t exceed one to three years total.
+Limited-term employment refers to temporary roles or appointments whose contracts generally don’t exceed one to three years total.

 Also known as a fixed-term contract or a temporary appointment, candidates enter into these contracts understanding its finite nature.
 Limited-term contracts can sometimes be extended or renewed, depending on a country’s labor laws.
 Consecutively doing so may result in businesses forced to reclassify the contract and, subsequently, the employees themselves.

 The term limited-term employment (LT) is recognized globally.
 However, every country maintains its own set of labor laws governing: